Video Download: Injectable Hgh Therapy Manual And Wiki Guide Part 1

 As far as when to take your HGH injection, our clients have experienced the best result when taking their dose the first thing in the morning, immediately upon waking up.
 There is a logical reason for this.

 Clinical studies have proven that our pituitary glands secrete the most HGH at night, while we are sleeping.
-If you were to inject your HGH treatment in the evening, you may interfere with your body’s ability to produce its HGH.
+If you were to inject your HGH treatment in the evening, you might interfere with your body's ability to produce its HGH.
 So, all other things being equal, morning is the best time for most clients.

-If your body is making tiny amounts of HGH, it won’t hurt you to take your injection at night.
+If your body is making tiny amounts of HGH, it won't hurt you to take your dose at night.
 Not enough HGH is being secreted by the pituitary gland to make a difference.
 In fact, it may be more beneficial to take the injection in a way that is in tune with the circadian rhythm.

 There is one more option: Distributed Distribution.
 This just means dividing up the dose twice a day.
 Clients are instructed to take two smaller amounts of HGH, once in the morning and once in the evening.
 However, this is still somewhat experimental, and thus relatively rare.